Skip to Main Content

 After you have shopped around and compared quotes, there are still a few things you can do to lower your car insurance.
 These include:

-• Driving a modest vehicle: Older cars may cost less to insure because they do not cost as much to replace.
+• Driving a safer vehicle: Older cars may cost less to insure because they do not cost as much to replace.
 A modest sedan can often be cheaper to insure than a sports car or luxury model due to the more affordable cost of repairs.
 Driving a vehicle with a high safety rating may also result in extra savings or lower premiums.

 • Increase your deductible: A higher deductible will lower your monthly costs, particularly with collision coverage.
 Just remember that you are assuming more financial responsibility in the event of a claim.
 Most companies offer a variety of deductible options, so discuss options with an agent to see what works best for your budget and coverage needs.